How to Read AC Gauges on a Car

 Maintaining Your Car’s AC System

-• Run the AC Regularly: Even in winter, run the AC for 10 minutes every month to keep the seals lubricated.
+• Run the AC Regularly: Even in winter, run the AC for 10 minutes monthly to keep seals lubricated and prevent refrigerant from migrating out of the system.

-• Replace Cabin Air Filters: A clogged filter reduces cooling.
-I swap mine every 12,000 miles.
+• Replace Cabin Air Filters: A clogged cabin filter reduces cooling efficiency.
+Replace every 12,000–15,000 miles.

 FAQs